trollock/OS-Altitude-Datalogger/README.md

 # About the MSP430FR5969
 The MSP430FR596 is an ultra-low power MCU capable of recording up to 64 kB of data to non-volatile FRAM memory.
 FRAM (ferro-magnetic Random Access Memory) has advantages over other memory types such as flash by require
 (http://www.ti.com/lit/ds/symlink/msp430fr5969.pdf)

+To install

+Dowload this repository as a zip
+Unzip file and rename to "MSP430FR5949_LP"
+Locate the Folder where the Energia applicaiton is installed Copy this folder into the following directory: /Contents/Resources/Java/hardware/msp430/variants/ Open the boards.txt file located at: /Contents/Resources/Java/hardware/msp430/ in a text editor Append the following text at the end of the file